bpbpublications/Generative-AI-for-Cloud-Solutions/README.md

-# Generative AI for Cloud Solutions
+# gen-ai-cloud-solutions
- Generative AI for Cloud Solutions, by BPB Publications
+Repo for book collaboration